-The Company has a land bank for future development of 230 hectares consisting of: in-city properties for its future mid-rise and leasing projects in Katipunan Avenue and Novaliches in Quezon City, Mandaluyong City, and Pampanga, and tourism projects in Palawan and Batulao.
+The Company has a land bank for future development of 187.3 hectares consisting of in-city properties for its future mid-rise buildings, leasing and affordable housing projects in various locations in Quezon City, Mandaluyong City, Pampanga, Bulacan, Cavite, Batangas, Laguna, and Palawan.

-The Company, through subsidiary Century Properties Management, Inc. ("CPMI") also engages in a wide range of property management services, from facilities management and auction services, to lease and secondary sales.
+The Company, through its subsidiary CPMI, also engages in a wide range of property management services, from facilities management and auction services, to lease and secondary sales.
 Through CPMI, the Company endeavors to ensure the properties it manages maintain and improve their asset value, and are safe and secure.
-CPMI manages 46 projects as of December 31, 2018 with 2.58 million sq.m of GFA (with parking) under management, of which, 65% were developed by third-parties.
-Notable third-party developed projects under management include the Asian Development Bank and One Corporate Center in Ortigas, BPI Buendia Center and Pacific Star Building in Makati City and Philippine National Bank Financial Center in Pasay City.
+CPMI manages 52 projects as of September 30, 2020 with 66 buildings and 3.39 million sq. m. of GFA (with parking) under management.
+Of the total CPMI projects under management, 73% of the projects were developed by third-parties.
+Notable third-party developed projects under management include the One Corporate Center and Union Bank Plaza in Ortigas, BPI Buendia Center and Pacific Star Building in Makati City, and Philippine National Bank Financial Center in Pasay City.

-The Company's aim is to enhance the overall quality of life for its Filipino and foreign clients by providing distinctive, high quality and affordable properties.
-The Company focuses on differentiation to drive demand, increase its margins and grow market share.
+The Company's aim is to enhance the overall quality of life for its Filipino and foreign clients by providing distinctive, high quality, and affordable properties.
+The Company focuses on differentiation to drive demand, increase its margins, and grow market share.
 In particular, the Company identifies what it believes are the best global residential standards and adapts them to the Filipino market.
 The Company believes that it has earned a reputation for pioneering new housing concepts in the Philippines.
 One of the Company's significant contributions is the Fully-Fitted and Fully-Furnished ("FF/FF") concept, which is now an industry standard in the Philippines.
 The Company also employs a branding strategy that focuses on strategic arrangements with key global franchises to help capture and sustain consumers' awareness.
 To date, the Company has entered into agreements with Gianni Versace S.P.A., The Trump Organisation, Paris Hilton, Missoni Homes, Yoo by Philippe Starck, and Giorgio Armani S.P.A, among others.

-The Company has marketed and sold to clients in more than 50 countries and, as a result, a significant portion of its residential properties are sold to Filipinos living abroad.
+The Company has marketed and sold to clients in more than 15 countries and, as a result, a significant portion of its residential properties are sold to Filipinos living abroad.
 International pre-sales accounted for approximately two-thirds of total pre-sales, in terms of value, for each of the last three years.
-The Company conducts its sales and marketing through the Company's extensive domestic and international network of 637 exclusive agents who receive monthly allowances and commissions and 1,325 non-exclusive commission-based agents and 65 brokers as of December 31, 2018.
+The Company conducts its sales and marketing through the Company's extensive domestic and international network of 141 exclusive agents who receive monthly allowances and commissions and 206 non-exclusive commission-based agents and 45 brokers as of September 30, 2020.

-For calendar years 2015, 2016 and 2017 and for the nine-month period ended September 30, 2018, revenue (including other income) was \$\mathbb{P}\$10,381.26 million, \$\mathbb{P}\$7,271.85 million, \$\mathbb{P}\$7,7757.26 million and \$\mathbb{P}\$7,776.01 million, respectively, and net income was \$\mathbb{P}\$1,519.01 million, \$\mathbb{P}\$726.93 million, \$\mathbb{P}\$649.92 million and \$\mathbb{P}\$713.93 million, respectively.
-As of September 30, 2018, the Company had total assets of \$\mathbb{P}\$46,970.58 million, and total equity of \$\mathbb{P}\$16,180.00 million (excluding non-controlling interest).
+For calendar years, 2017, 2018, 2019 and for the nine-month period ended September 30, 2020, revenue was \$\mathbb{P}6,706\$ million, \$\mathbb{P}10,701\$ million, \$\mathbb{P}14,314\$ million and \$\mathbb{P}8,282\$ million, respectively, and net income was \$\mathbb{P}650\$ million, \$\mathbb{P}1,118\$ million, \$\mathbb{P}1,478\$ million and \$\mathbb{P}1,100\$ million, respectively.
+As of September 30, 2020, the Company had total assets of \$\mathbb{P}53,906\$ million, and total equity of \$\mathbb{P}20,134\$ million (excluding non-controlling interest).